tuist/registry/README.md

-# Tuist Cloud - On Premise
+# Tuist Registry

-This repository provides the following things to Tuist Cloud on-premise customers.
+This repository is bound to a registry where the on-premise images of the Tuist server are published

 | Resource | Description |
 | ---- | --- |